RTH00/hans/README.md

 * jobs: List of the jobs executed by the scheduler.
   * start_partition: first partition date all partition dates should have the following format: "yyyy-MM-dd HH:mm:ss".
   * end_partition: date of the last partition (excluded), to run this task continuously set a date in a distant future.
   * increment: Duration used to generate new partitions from the starting date.
+It is recommended to update the `start_partition` value when the `increment` value of a running job is changed, the new `increment` value will be applied strictly from the `start_partition` value and not from the current partition.
   * command: Array of Strings used to start the task.
 Templating applies to this field (see the `Templating` section).
   * dependencies: list of the jobs which the job depends on.
 The job can depend on itself (take care to avoid deadlocks).
     * name: Name of the job on which the current job depends.